Unveilling Switzerland’s Mountain Magic in 5 days

 It is just under 3 hours from Nyon to Interlaken (via Bern).
 On most long train trips I tend to go straight to sleep – but in this case (a first!) spent most of the time, nose pressed against the window, muttering “wow” to myself at regular intervals, eyeing off the Mountains in the distance I knew that I would amongst them later in the day.

 Balmers Hostel would be my base for the next 3 days.
 Interlaken is a great place to base yourself if you are exploring the Bernese Oberland region.
-I have to say though in comparison the Nyon Hostel the facilites are far more basic, BUT the atmosphere, other travellers (and of course the bar) do make this is a super fun and reasonably priced place to stay.
-For other accommodation options in Interlaken (and there is something for every budget) click here
+In comparison to the Nyon Hostel the facilites are far more basic, BUT the atmosphere, other travellers (and of course the bar) do make this is a super fun and reasonably priced place to stay.
+There are several accommodation options at every budget in Interlaken click here for more information.

-Bags away, I was off to spend the afternoon lurking in the shadow of the north face of the Eiger hiking the Eiger Trail – which you can read all about here
+Bags away, I was off to spend the afternoon lurking in the shadow of the north face of the Eiger, hiking the Eiger Trail, a spectacular trail starting at Eigetgletcher Station along the foot of the Eiger into Grindelwald in the valley below – you can read all about this hike here

 On the Eiger Trail, Switzerland